gihyukko/gitstats/README.md

 # gitstats

-Shell script for counting contributions on git repositories
+Shell script for counting contributions in git repositories

 ### Prerequisites